williampsmith/cs186-db/projects/Project2Spec.md

 `@Category(StudentTestP2.class)` annotations.
 Note that this is different from the `@Category(StudentTest.class)` annotation you used in Project 1!
 This is important in making sure that your Project 2 tests are not mixed up with your Project 1 tests.
-We have included an example test in the `TestSmallBPlusTree`
+We have included an example test in the `TestLargeBPlusTree`
 class:
 ```
 @Test